Put-in-Bay Church News May 2015 Info & Events

 Church News St. Paul’s Sesquicentennial Celebration- May 10th St. Paul’s congregation celebrates the 150th Anniversary of several key events in 2015.
 On May 10th, everyone is invited to a special 10:30 a.m. “homecoming service” marking the purchase of the property for St. Paul’s.
-Everyone who has been connected to St. Paul’s is encouraged to come to this special service where we will honor those who had the vision to build a church here and the thousands of people who have maintained and developed the resources we use for worship today.
+Everyone who has been connected to St. Paul’s is encouraged to come to this particular service, where we will honor those who had the vision to build a church here and the thousands of people who have maintained and developed the resources we use for worship today.

-The deed for the property said Jose’ De Rivera sold the property to Jay Cooke “for a Protestant Episcopal Church, and no other purpose. “ Jay Cooke held the deed to the property until his death in 1905 when it passed to his daughter, Laura.
-Seven years later, Laura began the process of giving the property to The Episcopal Church which was completed in 1914.
+The deed for the property said Jose’ De Rivera sold the property to Jay Cooke “for a Protestant Episcopal Church and no other purpose. “ Jay Cooke held the deed to the property until his death in 1905 when it passed to his daughter, Laura.
+Seven years later, Laura began the process of giving the property to The Episcopal Church, which was completed in 1914.
 St. Paul’s was recently featured in articles published in the Sandusky Register and “Church Life!.

 April was an eventful month for Saint John @ the Bay.
-We hosted our first ever cross walk on Good Friday in conjunction with Mother of Sorrows Catholic Church.
-We started in front of the school and processed through downtown stopping at various places for prayer, singing, and reflection.
-We would especially like to thank Father Frank and Sister Lucille for their participation and leadership in this ecumenical event.
-We hope that the Cross Walk can be an even bigger ecumenical event next year.
-Also, we hope that all of you enjoyedEaster with your friends and families.
+We hosted our first-ever crosswalk on Good Friday in conjunction with Mother of Sorrows Catholic Church.
+We started in front of the school and processed through downtown, stopping at various places for prayer, singing, and reflection.
+We especially thank Father Frank and Sister Lucille for participating and leadership in this ecumenical event.
+We hope the Cross Walk can be an even bigger ecumenical event next year.
+Also, we hope that all of you enjoyed Easter with your friends and families.

 Even though it is a little way off still, Mother Mary, Sister Lucille, and I are already working on island Vacation Bible Camp.
 Vacation Bible Camp will be held during the first full week in August.
 More details will be made available soon.
-While looking forward, it is important to note that we are looking forward to the blessing of the fleet in May.
+While looking forward, it is essential to note that we are looking forward to the blessing of the fleet in May.